Ranjeet-Nalge/Ranjeet-Nalge/README.md

 # Hi, I'm Ranjeet 👋

 ## 🚀 About Me
-Python developer with 3+ years of hands-on experience building RESTful APIs, developing backend systems in Flask, and working with SQL databases, ORM(SQLAlchemy).
+Python developer with 3+ years of hands-on experience building RESTful APIs, developing backend systems in using Django REST Framework and FastAPI, and working with SQL databases, ORM(SQLAlchemy).
 Strong foundation in Object-Oriented Programming (OOP) and data structures.
 Skilled at debugging, collaboration in Agile teams, and writing clean, efficient code